DeepLabCut/DeepLabCut/docs/functionDetails.md

 create_video_from_pickled_tracks(videopath, picklepath)
 ```

 **Secondly,** you need to refine the tracklets.
 You can fix both "major" ID swaps, i.e. perhaps when animals cross, and you can micro-refine the individual body points.
 You will load the `...trackertype.pickle` file that was created above, and then you can launch a GUI to interactively refine the data.
 This also has several options, so please check out the docstring.
+Note, if you see very little data once you launch the GUI, consider relaxing the `pafthreshold` value (dropping it lower), and re-running convert to tracklets (this is very fast; see the "short demo" above).

 Upon saving the refined tracks you get an `.h5` file (akin to what you might be used to from standard DLC.
 You can also load (1) filter this to take care of small jitters, and (2) load this `.h5` this to refine (again) in case you find another issue, etc!

 ```python
 deeplabcut.refine_tracklets(path_config_file, pickle_or_h5_file, videofile_path, min_swap_frac=0.0, min_tracklet_frac=0.0, trail_len=50)